echo-hmwang/echo-hmwang.github.io/_pages/about.md

 ---

 __________________________
-Huimeng Wang is now a Ph.D. student in the Human-Computer Communications Laboratory(HCCL) at [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/chinese/), HongKong SAR.
+Huimeng Wang is now a Ph.D. student supervised by Prof. Xunying Liu in the Human-Computer Communications Laboratory(HCCL) at [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/chinese/), HongKong SAR.
 Before that, he obtained the B.Eng. degree in Automation from Faculty of Electronic and Information Engineering at [Xi'an Jiao Tong University](www.xjtu.edu.cn), Xi'an, Shaanxi Province, China, in 2023.

 His research interests mainly lie in data augmentation and speech processing.